AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Access control {#access}

 The Experimentation panel is available to use by all Customer Journey Analytics users.
 No Admin rights or other permissions are required.
-However, the [prerequisites](#prerequisites) requires actions that only administrators can perform.
+However, the [prerequisites require actions that only administrators can perform.

 ## New functions in calculated metrics